-The CANplus® 600 (CP600[TM]) control panel is an economical platform to monitor and control electronically governed diesel engines.
-Graphical gauge pages or a single large analog gauge are displayed on the 4.25 in (107.95 mm) diagonal LCD.
-Virtually any SAE J1939 parameter reported by the ECU (Engine Control Unit) can be displayed including RPM, coolant temperature, oil pressure, engine hours, voltage and diagnostic codes.
-The trans-reflective, backlit display is clearly readable in both bright sunlight as well as total darkness and is housed in a rugged IP67 rated housing.
+The CANplus® 750 (CP750TM) control panel is a universal platform to monitor, control and automatically start/stop both electronically and mechanically governed diesel engines.
+The microprocessor-based, solid-state design uses high power semiconductors instead of electromechanical relays to ensure reliable high current switching.
+Graphical gauge pages or a single large analog gauge are displayed on the 4.25 in.
+(10.79 cm) diagonal Liquid Crystal Display (LCD).
+Virtually any SAE J1939 parameter reported by the Engine Control Unit (ECU) can be displayed, including Revolutions Per Minute (RPM), coolant temperature, oil pressure, engine hours, voltage and diagnostic codes.
+The trans-reflective, backlit display is clearly readable in both bright sunlight and total darkness and is housed in a rugged IP67-rated housing.

 Current alarm conditions are displayed in plain language on pop-up messages and can be viewed in the alarm list.
 Various diagnostic screens allow detailed investigation of the CANbus data stream.
 By accessing the "Configuration" menu, users can customize displayed data to show metric or US units, display language and various other parameters such as the full-scale reading of gauges.
+Four bright Light Emitting Diodes (LEDs) below the display indicate Auto Standby, Preheat, Stop and Warning status.

 Five buttons access a context dependent button bar when any button from 1 to 4 is pressed.
-The graphical menu structure uses easily understood icons to indicate the button's current function.
+The graphical menu structure uses icons to indicate the button's current function.
 After five seconds of inactivity, the button bar disappears.